Liv Ullmann: Career

-During 1984, she was chairperson of the jury at the 34th Berlin International Film Festival, and during 2001 chaired the jury of the Cannes Film Festival.
+During 1984, she was chairperson of the jury at the 34th Berlin International Film Festival, and during 2001 chaired the jury of the 2001 Cannes Film Festival.
 She introduced her daughter, Linn Ullmann, to the audience with the words: "Here comes the woman whom Ingmar Bergman loves the most".
 Her daughter was there to receive the Prize of Honour on behalf of her father; she would return to serve the jury herself during 2011.
 She published two autobiographies, Changing (1977) and Choices (1984).

-Ullmann's first film as a director was Sofie (1992); her friend and former co-actor, Erland Josephson, starred on it.
+Ullmann's first film as a director was Sofie (1992); her friend and former co-actor, Josephson, starred on it.
 She later directed the Bergman-composed movie Faithless (2000).
-Faithless garnered nominations for both the Palme d'Or and Best Actress category at the Cannes Film Festival.
+Faithless garnered nominations for both the Palme d'Or and Best Actress category at the 2000 Cannes Film Festival.

-In 2003, Ullmann reprised her role for Scenes from a Marriage in Saraband (2003), Bergman's final telemovie.
+In 2003, Ullmann reprised her role from Scenes from a Marriage in Saraband (2003), Bergman's final telemovie.
 Her previous screen role had been in the Swedish movie Zorn (1994).

 In 2004, Ullmann revealed that she had received an offer in November 2003 to play in three episodes of the American television series, Sex and the City.
 She was amused by the offer, and said that it was one of the few programs she regularly watched, but she turned it down.
-Later that year, Steven Soderbergh wrote a role in the movie Ocean's 12 especially for her, but she also turned that down.
+Later that year, Steven Soderbergh wrote a role in the movie Ocean's Twelve especially for her, but she also turned that down.